Hamilton Howze: Air Mobile

 Howze is recognized as the intellectual force behind the concept of air-mobility and current United States Army Aviation doctrine.
 While serving as the first Director of Army Aviation, Department of the Army, from 1955 to 1958, he developed new tactical principles for the employment of Army Aviation, and was instrumental in helping the Aviation Center and School become fully established in its new home at Fort Rucker, Alabama.
 He then became Commanding General of the 82d Airborne Division.

 In 1961, as Chairman of the Tactical Mobility Requirements Board, Howze led the development in airmobile theory and doctrine.
-The army's adoption of the recommendations in the Howze Board changed mobile warfare.
-Its revolutionary concepts – based on the use of aviation – changed military attitudes in a similar manner to the way the tank affected ideas on mobility 50 years earlier.
+The army's adoption of the recommendations in the Howze Board changed US mobile warfare.
+Its revolutionary concepts – based on the use of aviation – changed American military attitudes in a similar manner to the way the tank affected ideas on mobility 50 years earlier.
 Two years later the 11th Air Assault Division was formed to test and validate these concepts.
 As a result of Howze's leadership, foresight and perception, two airmobile divisions, the 1st Cavalry Division (Airmobile) and the 101st Airborne Division (Airmobile), were eventually established.
 These divisions, which adhered to the fundamentals of Howze's airmobility doctrine, went on to provide mobile and combined arms capabilities that are required in today's ground combat conditions.

 Howze is credited with starting the convention of naming United States Army helicopter types after Native American tribes, because he found the names suggested by the manufacturers too insipid.
 The Bell H-13, which had already been in service for some years, was renamed "Sioux" at his suggestion and the tradition continues to the present day.

 Final commands

-Howze served as the commander of the XVIII Airborne Corps from 1961 to 1962 and briefly acting Commanding General, Third United States Army from 1962 to 1963.
-In October 1962 he assumed command of the armed forces deployed to support the enrolment of James Meredith at the segregated University of Mississippi.
+Howze served as the commander of the XVIII Airborne Corps from 1961 to 1962, and briefly acting Commanding General, Third United States Army from 1962 to 1963.
+In October 1962, he assumed command of the armed forces deployed to support the enrolment of James Meredith at the segregated University of Mississippi.

 Howze's last assignment was as Commanding General, Eighth United States Army, Commander-in-Chief of United States Forces in Korea, a four-star United Nations Command position involving United States and Republic of Korea Army troops, from 1963 to 1965.
 General Howze retired from active duty in 1965 to Fort Worth, Texas.